| |

 -

-A type of life insurance that combines a death benefit
+insurance that combines a death benefit with a savings

-with a savings element that accumulates tax deferred at
+element that accumulates tax deferred at current

-current interest rates.
+interest rates.
 Under a variable universal life

 insurance policy, the cash value in the policy can be